AsyaPronina/voice_zone_passive_mapping/README.md

 ## Integration of mapping algorithm is WIP on the branch: _integrate_mapping_algorithm_wip_

 ## Known issues:
-* Objects pictures are not handled in any view of the tool
+* Objects pictures are not yet handled in any view of the tool